GamebeastGG/clicksuite/README.md

 *   Completely reset the database by rolling back all migrations and clearing the tracking table.
 *   Load an existing schema state by marking all local migrations as applied without running them.
 *   **Auto-generated schema.sql file** that updates after each migration with complete database schema.
+*   **Multiple query support** - execute multiple SQL statements in a single migration by separating them with semicolons.
 *   Configuration via `.env` file.
 *   **Full TypeScript support** with exported types for programmatic usage.